MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-S-Preemption-Restrictions-That-Impair-Ability-To-Receive-Television-Broadcast-Signals-Direct-Broadcast-Satellite-Services-Multichannel-Multipoint-Distribution-Services-Ability-To-Receive-Transmit-Fixed-Wireless-Communications-Signals/section-1.4000.md

 (iv) A mast supporting an antenna described in paragraphs (a)(1)(i), (a)(1)(ii), or (a)(1)(iii) of this section; is prohibited to the extent it so impairs, subject to paragraph (b) of this section.

 (2) For purposes of this section, “fixed wireless signals” means any commercial non-broadcast communications signals transmitted via wireless technology to and/or from a fixed customer location.
-Fixed wireless signals do not include, among other things, AM radio, FM radio, amateur (“HAM”) radio, Citizen's Band (CB) radio, and Digital Audio Radio Service (DARS) signals.
+Fixed wireless signals do not include, among other things, AM radio, FM radio, amateur (“HAM”) radio, CB radio, and Digital Audio Radio Service (DARS) signals.

 (3) For purposes of this section, a law, regulation, or restriction impairs installation, maintenance, or use of an antenna if it: